 When the war spread to Kosovo Sally and her volunteers brought convoys of aid to the region but as the conflict escalated, the aid agencies pulled out and the borders were closed.
 Sally crossed the mountains on foot to bring medical supplies to a hospital in Junik, a town surrounded by Serb forces.
 She was asked to help sick and wounded children and their families to reach safety across the border but as they made their way across the mountains they were ambushed by Serb paramilitaries.
 While the rest of the group escaped into the forest, Sally stayed to help a woman and two children who were caught in the crossfire.
 She was captured and imprisoned but neither this nor being shot by masked gunmen in Northern Albania could make her abandon her task.

-In July 2012 Sally was one of eight people chosen to carry the Olympic Flag at the Opening Ceremony of the London Olympic Games.
-Sally’s book, Sunflowers and Snipers was recently published in Britain, the US and Canada.
+In July 2012 Sally carried the Olympic Flag alongside Mohammed Ali and Ban-Ki Moon at the Opening Ceremony of the London Olympic Games.

 Sally is a columnist for Diplomacy Post, a website for International News and Current Affairs.